 A relaxed terrace bar facing the marina, a selection of delectable and original cocktails and, you’ve guessed it, barmen and waiters in pink socks!
 Vibrant splashes of colours and modern design styles set the scene for great times.
 Pink Socks Seafront Bar, it’s really the trendiest spot in town for real fun!

 Le Suffren Hotel & Marina - Spa

 I Spa Fitness & Wellness Club

-I Spa by Seven Colours is a Fitness and Wellness Centre designed to help you achieve physical well being so that you are on top of your form throughout your stay.
+I Spa Fitness & Wellness Club is a recreational centre designed to help you achieve physical well being so that you are on top of your form throughout your stay.
 Facilities include: